 David grew up reading science fiction, and is often amazed by the way technologies that only hard-core nerds dreamed about have come to be taken for granted by billions.

-Skills: Qualitative and quantitative research, UX design, content strategy, and project management.
+Skills: Data Visualization Design, qualitative and quantitative research, UX design, content strategy, and project management.

 Tools: Adobe Creative Suite (Photoshop, Premiere, Illustrator, and InDesign); UX and prototyping tools (Sketch, Axure, and Omnigraffle); Content Management Systems, including WordPress; Microsoft Office 365; Keynote, Prezi, Screenflow, and Camtasia.